janikvonrotz/python.casa/exam.md

 Dictionary:  \_\_\
 Liste:  \_\_

 6\.
 Was bedeutet "Instanzieren".
-Erläutern sie in eigenen Worten.
+Erläutern Sie in eigenen Worten.

 ## Leistungsnachweis
 *Proof of Work*